This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Moxibustion: Burning an herb near the skin

-Tenets and Beliefs of TCM
+Tenets and Beliefs

 TCM was mostly practiced in Asia and not commonly known of or studied in the U.S. until around the 1970s.
 Since Eastern practices, such as yoga, meditation, tai chi and acupuncture, started to gain notoriety in the media during this time period, hundreds of studies have investigated the health effects of such modalities.